ThomasRhysEvans/Thomas-Rhys-Evans/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
 My name is Tom (he/him/his) and I am an Associate Professor in Occupational Psychology at the University of Greenwich, UK.
-I am also a Chartered Psychologist, Fellow of the Higher Education Academy and Co-Editor-In-Chief of the Journal of Open Psychology Data.
+I am also a Chartered Psychologist, Senior Fellow of the Higher Education Academy and Co-Editor-In-Chief of the Journal of Open Psychology Data.

 My early research profile focussed upon a variety of themes surrounding the affective and social aspects of our working lives, leading projects on humour, emotional intelligence, feedback, and frustration.
 I currently focus upon using meta-science and open scholarship practices to understand the quality of evidence within Occupational Psychology, and Psychology more broadly.
-I work with a number of industry partners, and have published a book on the application of Occupational Psychology to the Fire Service.
+I work with a number of industry partners, and have published books on the application of Occupational Psychology to the Fire Service, and the evidence behind HR practices

 I particularly enjoy adopting a collaborative and critical approach to addressing big societal issues and welcome opportunities to collaborate with researchers, practitioners and industry partners on such goals.